LiquidPlayer/LiquidCore/LiquidCoreAndroid/README.md

 }
 ```

-Make sure you change `serverAddr` to your server's address.
 Now, restart the app and then click the button.
 The "Hello World" message should change to German.
 You have successfully connected a micro service to a host app!

 To demonstrate the instant update feature, leave the app and server running.
-Now, edit `service.js` on your server machine to respond with a different message and then save:
+Now, edit `index.js` on your server machine to respond with a different message and then save:

 ```javascript
 ...